Tutorial 53: Spike-Level Training Profiler¶

 if report.has_critical:

-print("CRITICAL issues found!")
+print("CRITICAL issues found:")

 for p in report.pathologies:

-print(f" [{p.severity.value}] {p.category} @ {p.layer}")
+print(f" [{p.severity.name}] {p.category} @ {p.layer}")

 print(f" {p.message}")